alialkhatib/alialkhatib.github.io/books.md

 ---
+layout: shorty
 title: Books
-layout: longy
-blurb: |
+---

-   It's come to my attention that I have a fair number of books.
+Some people have brought up that I have a fair number of books.
 I realize most of the people I know have access to a library, but some people prefer to borrow books from friends for lots of good reasons.
 Or alternatively, sometimes you want to know what books someone else has read